drmohundro/mohundro.com/blog/articles/2006-03-24-who-cares-about-predicates-without-closures.md

 categories: .net;programming
 guid: f6656e1f-2a92-4156-908e-3dc0f9256272

-I've been using the System.Collections.Generic namespace an awful lot lately.
+I've been using the `System.Collections.Generic` namespace an awful lot lately.
 I really like it, too.
-I use the List&lt;T&gt; collection all the time.
-It is so much better than inheriting from the CollectionBase to get a type-safe collection.
+I use the `List<T>` collection all the time.
+It is so much better than inheriting from the `CollectionBase` to get a type-safe collection.
 I won't go into the reasons here, though.
-This post is about Predicates.
-If you have a List&lt;T&gt; collection, you'll notice it exposes a Find method that takes a Predicate as an argument.
-A Predicate is just a delegate that takes an object of type T and returns a boolean.
-When you call the Find method, it will call your Predicate for each object in its collection until your Predicate returns true.
+This post is about `Predicates`.
+If you have a `List<T>` collection, you'll notice it exposes a `Find` method that takes a `Predicate` as an argument.
+A `Predicate` is just a delegate that takes an object of type `T` and returns a boolean.
+When you call the `Find` method, it will call your `Predicate` for each object in its collection until your `Predicate` returns true.
 Looks like a nice, clean way to search collections, right?

 Well, if you're using C# anyway.